cloudinary/frontend-frameworks/DOCS.README.md

 default image component.

-The following are the available plugins-
+The following plugins are available:

 - accessibility.
 - lazyload